lionyouko/miniclip_challenge/README.md

 ---
 (Disclaimer: This document will probably have lots of versions as it will be built dynamically and accordingly to the necessity to add new formats of the sections along the sections themselves.
 I will try to maintain the document free of typos, but the my keyboard is broken)

+09102022 - A new disclaimer: mid way of this challenge I got Covid.
+So I lost a couple of days, and that may be seen reflected in my commits.
+I tried to make it to affect my performance minimally, but I got very tired.
+In a good side, I was already done with Advertads by time, and the analytics library sounded easier since from the beginning, so I will *probably* be able to finish it in 2 days.

 Initial proposed sections:

 1. Reasoning about the challenge (include resources consulted in order to come up with an idea to solve)